AVI-F4NG/GDIM32-HW4/README.md

 - Detects gameplay outcomes: scoring in OnTriggerExit2D (PassZone trigger, point gained); losing in OnCollisionEnter2D (Pipe collision, _gameRuns = false)

-- Broadcasts outcomes without knowing who responds, via events Flapped, Scored(int points), and GameEnded

 The Player script decides when things should happen, but not how UI and audio respond.

 #### View: UIUpdater and AudioUpdater

-The view responsibilities are in classes that react to the controller and present feedback:

 - UIUpdater: listens to Player.PointsChanged and updates _pointsText.text, and listens to Player.GameEnded to show the "game over" UI object.